w3c/Unicorn/README.md

 # Unicorn

+## Status

+Note: Due to lack of resources to maintain the Unicorn project, W3C is planning to stop providing this on-line service as of 31 March 2023.

+Since there is no resources from W3C nor the community supporting this project at present, we encourage people to fork.

+## Summary

 Unicorn is W3C's unified validator, which helps people improve the quality of their Web pages by performing a variety of checks.
 Unicorn gathers the results of the popular HTML and CSS validators, as well as other useful services.

 This site addresses these audiences: